Social Marketing Gone Awry

 Screen Shot 2012-06-18 at 2.17.15 PM

 So, Shell Oil decided that they would embark on a new marketing campaign to promote drilling in the Arctic.
+They took help from a conglomerate of social media marketing companies, which also included the Marketing Heaven.
 The campaign, entitled “Let’s Go”, let’s users create their own marketing slogans using a series of photo templates.

 We at Shell want everyone to feel as “pumped” as we do about freeing much-needed Arctic resources.
 After all, the Arctic is the common heritage of all humanity, and what we do there matters to everyone.